Taking Care of Yourself When Your Baby Is Fussy

 If possible, schedule some time away from your baby.
 Ask a trusted adult to watch your baby so you can do something you enjoy, even if only for a short time.
 This might be something like taking a walk, reading, visiting a friend, or taking a warm bath.

 If you have a partner, talk to them about your feelings and concerns.
 Talking to other caregivers and parents can be helpful.
 Look for parenting groups in your area or online.
 Call your doctor's office for information about parenting classes.

 - Ask for help.

-Typically, babies cry more during the late afternoon or early evening.
-Schedule a relative, friend, or neighbor to come over a few times a week.
-Having support and sharing caregiving responsibilities can help you care for yourself.
+Babies usually cry more during the late afternoon or early evening.
+Maybe you could ask a relative, friend, or neighbor to come over a few times a week.
+Having support can help you care for yourself.